joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-05-15-save-the-world-538.md

 with one question and no interaction between Earthlings, our question has to be about the size of the interviewees number, i.e. "Is your number bigger than $t$?"

-if we set $t$ too low, then we risk multiple people responding "yes", forcing us to pick at random between all those who did. but if we set $t$ too low (something much less than $1/(8\times10^9),$ we risk there being nobody able to answer "yes".
+if we set $t$ too low, then we risk multiple people responding "yes", forcing us to pick at random between all those who did. but if we set $t$ too high (something much less than $1/(8\times10^9),$ we risk there being nobody able to answer "yes".

 the chance that we can find the person with the top number is the sum of all these possibilities.